HackBerkeley/intro-git/workshop/README.md

    c6ff65f..9b39773  master     -> origin/master
 Updating c6ff65f..9b39773
 Fast-forward
- destroy.js | 2 ++
+ orders.txt | 2 ++
  1 file changed, 2 insertions(+)
 ```

-Now, Dev A, open your `destroy.js` file and you should see the additions that Dev B made!
+Now, Dev A, open your `orders.txt` file and you should see the additions that Dev B made!

 Pulling worked!